sourcerer-io/awesome-libraries/CONTRIBUTING.md

 * A path to `examples` of library use (optional): This is optional, but if present it will make it much faster for library to appear in Sourcerer.
 We use examples to train our classifiers for library detection.
 * `status` of library in Sourcerer.
 Fill it with `awaiting-model`.
 When the library is in production, we will change it to `model-ready`.

-Run `node technologies.js` to update `technologies.json` file, which also will check whether the changes make valid JSON.
+Run `node verify.js` to validate and sort libs, and also to update `technologies.json` file.

 Open a pull request.
 Note, it will take us a couple of days after the pull requrest is merged to update classifiers for your libraries.